Value-based pricing: Types of value-based pricing

 Andrew Bloomenthal refers to two types of value-based pricing, "good value pricing" and "value-added pricing".
 Good value pricing means that the product or service is priced in relation to its quality, while value-added pricing refers to the price given to a product or service in relation to the perceived value it adds for the consumer.

 Versus cost-based pricing

-To completely grasp the concept of value-based pricing, it can be compared against an alternative pricing method of cost-based pricing.
+To completely grasp the concept of value-based pricing, it can be compared with the alternative pricing method of cost-based pricing.

 Cost-based pricing

 Cost-based pricing is applied through setting the price of a product or good based on its production and delivery cost with a certain target margin.
 This method shows an emphasis for cost recovery and profit maximisation which tends to result in lower prices in commodities and/or lower quality of goods.

 This method can be utilized successfully by a business when the following circumstances exist: